-This course is specifically designed to prepare the student to do well in College Writing I and II.
+This course is specifically designed to prepare the student to do well in Writing for College.
 Activities will consist of exercises in the mechanics of writing as well as basic organization.
 Reading skills will also be a part of the instruction.
 Students are recommended for this course based on writing and reading scores on standard college entrance examinations.
 No academic credit is given for this course; however, three equivalent credits are earned.